dB-SPL/fldigiTAK/README.md

 - Package as a module with a proper `setup.py` for automatic installation of dependencies.

-If you have an idea for improvement, feel free to submit a pull request.
+If you have an idea for improvement, please submit a pull request.

 ### Attribution
 Uses Fldigi, the fast, light, digital modem: http://www.w1hkj.com/